k66inthesky/Predict_News/README.md

 			two rows:
 				-context
 				-your news // It can be any size, but 30*20 words per paragraph may be better.

+	*MUST CREATE AN EMPTY FOLDER, "embedding" BY YOURSELF

 File: